The Health Benefits Of Sleep

-Of the manyfactors that can affect our health, one of the leading influences is sleep.
+Of the many factors that can affect our health, one of the leading influences is sleep.
 It is often overlooked by people who lead busy lifestyles, but lack of sleep can have major implications for an individual’s health.
-On average, we need roughly eight hours sleep every night, but many of us don’t get anywhere near this amount of sleep, and this can take its toll over time.
+On average, we need roughly eight hours of sleep every night, but many of us don’t get anywhere near this amount of sleep, and this can take its toll over time.

 If you’ve ever had to go a night or two without getting enough sleep, then you will know that you won’t be at your best the next day.
-Lack of sleep will affect your mood, your energy levels and your concentration.
+Lack of sleep will affect your mood, your energy levels, and concentration.
 To help inspire you to take your sleep more seriously, we’ve put together this brief guide to the positive health benefits provided by a good night’s sleep.

 Boosting immunity levels

 We all know someone who appears to catch every bug that goes around.
 Well, that could be partially down to a lack of sleep.
 When we sleep, it is an opportunity for the body’s immune system to recharge and replenish itself, so the more sleep you get, the better able you will be to fight off colds, flus and other bugs that can make the winter months particularly tough.

 This is one of the more surprising benefits of sleep, but it seems that by getting a good night’s sleep, you have a better chance of controlling your weight.
 Some studies show an increased risk of obesity among people who get fewer than seven hours sleep every night.

 There could be several reasons why sleep is good for weight control, but one factor that has been identified involves two important weight-regulating chemicals.
 When you sleep, your body produces leptin, which is the chemical that helps you feel full, while sleep also reduces the level of the hunger-inspiring chemical ghrelin.
 If you’re currently dieting or you have problems controlling your weight, then getting a better night’s sleep may be one adjustment that could help.